How to Create an Innovative Health Care System? Hit the Streets

 About NextLevel Health

-NextLevel Health is a Medicaid managed health care plan for people with Medicaid, but not Medicare, who live in Cook County.
+NextLevel Health is a Medicaid managed care health plan for people with Medicaid and persons participating in the Managed Long Term Services and Supports (MLTSS) program (Medicare and Medicaid), who live in Cook County.
 We assist you in managing and coordinating your care with a deep understanding of you, your community and your health–one on one, right in your own community.
 Because a healthier you means a healthier community.

 The information, including but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
 The purpose of this website is to promote broad member understanding and knowledge of various health topics.
 It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
 Always seek the advice of your physician or other qualified healthcare providers with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.

 NextLevel Health does not recommend or endorse any specific tests, physicians, products, procedures, opinions or other information that may be mentioned on this website.
 Reliance on any information appearing on this website is solely at your own risk.